|

 volatility is greatest at a turn around and diminishes as a trend

 becomes established."
+This indicator

 is commonly viewed as very mean regressive.
 What this term means is that